protontypes/open-sustainable-technology/README.md

 - [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
 - [OpenEI](https://openei.org/wiki/Main_Page) - A knowledge-sharing online community dedicated to connecting people with the latest information and data on energy resources from around the world.
 - [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
-- [EnergyDataSimulationChallenge](https://github.com/enechange/EnergyDataSimulationChallenge) - Allows applicants to demonstrate their ability to analyze and develop software that makes use of big energy production data.
 - [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
 - [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
 - [DKA Solar Centre](http://dkasolarcentre.com.au/) - Online hub for sharing solar-related knowledge and data from the Northern Territory, Australia.